-Update: As of May 20, 2020, the response rate in Rush County is at 40.1% compared to the state average of 63.9%.
+Update: As of June 19, 2020, the response rate in Rush County is at 45.3% compared to the state average of 65.4%.
 Please help to raise our numbers by completing your census today.
-This information is vital to our county receiving federal assistance.
+This information is vital to our county receiving federal assistance especially at this time of economic uncertainty.
 View the response map

 What if I Never Received a Form?